Bergvca/bergvca.github.io/_posts/2017-10-14-super-fast-string-matching.md

-The last term ('INC') has a reletivly low value, which makes sense as this term will appear often in the corpus, thus recieving a lower IDF weight.
+The last term ('INC') has a relatively low value, which makes sense as this term will appear often in the corpus, thus receiving a lower IDF weight.

 ## Cosine Similarity